 It is preferable to retain the services of a home inspector who issues a full written report detailing what is wrong, why it's wrong, and what needs to be done to correct the uncovered defects.
 Home inspection reports that consist of check lists handed to you at the end of an inspection are often void of needed detail; checking off good, fair poor, adequate, inadequate, etc. often leaves you wondering what to do next.
 Be sure that you retain services of an engineer whose door is open for future questions.

-More information on home inspections, including the Home Inspection TechTalk?
-Library, home inspection checklists free for down loading, a national list of Licensed Professional Engineer home inspectors, etc. can be found at the Home Inspection SuperSite?.
-Additional information on the National Academy Of Building Inspection Engineers can be found at NABIE.
+More information on home inspections, including the Home Inspection TechTalk Library, home inspection checklists free for down loading, a national list of Licensed Professional Engineer home inspectors, etc. can be found at the InspectAmerica website.
+Additional information on the National Academy of Building Inspection Engineers can be found at NABIE.

-?1997 InspectAmerica Engineering, P.C.
+(c)1997 InspectAmerica Engineering, P.C.
 All rights reserved.
-InspectAmerica Is A Federally Registered Service Mark.
+InspectAmerica is a Federally Registered Service Mark.